ayushmohta7/Sudoko-Solver-Using-DLX/README.md

 ## Features

-- Can be used to solve N-Queen,Kakuro and Nonogram.
+- Can be extended to solve N-Queen, Kakuro and Nonogram puzzles.
 - Command-line interface for input and output.

 ## Installation